tripal/tripal/docs/dev_guide/biodata/tripaldbx.rst

      // e.g. echo $record->name;
    }

 The above example used a Chado implementation of the Tripal DBX API provided by the ``tripal_chado.database`` service to generate a select query, execute it agains the database focusing on a specific non-Drupal schema and then iterates through the results.
+It is the equivalent of the following SQL statement: ``SELECT x.name, x.residues FROM chado.feature x WHERE x.is_obsolete = f LIMIT 10`` if the default Chado schema is named ``chado``.

 **--- Multiple Schema Support**